indepth-dev/community/files/en-us/tutorials/react/create-micro-frontend-react.md

 And there you have it!
 A working micro frontend application.
 I hope you managed to follow along and that you learned something on the way.

 I’ve written a follow up post which explains [how to add a Vue app](add-vue-to-micro-frontend).
-If you want to learn how to deploy your micro frontend application to production, please have a look at this article (LINK TO DEPLOY ARTICLE)